ervandew/eclim/doc/content/vim/common/util.rst

   .. _g\:EclimLocateFileFuzzy:

   - **g:EclimLocateFileFuzzy** (Default: 1) -
-    Determines whether or not 'fuzzy' searching will be used on the no arugment version of :LocateFile.
+    Determines whether or not 'fuzzy' searching will be used on the no argument version of :LocateFile.

+  .. _g\:EclimLocateFileCaseInsensitive:

+  - **g:EclimLocateFileCaseInsensitive** (Default: 'lower') -
+    Determines when case insensitive searching is performed.

+    - 'lower': when the search string is all lower case the search will be case insensitive, but if one or more capital letters are present, then the search will be case sensitive.
+    - 'always': searching will always be case insensitive.
+    - 'never': searching will never be case insensitive.

 .. _\:Tcd: